nagydani/seedling/seed/README.md

  * `emit` outputs a single byte popping it from the data stack.
+ * `write` outputs a given number of bytes from the heap.
+Expects a reference to the first byte and the number of bytes on the data stack.
+Places the bytes actually written onto the data stack.

+All of the above always succeeds.

+### Output Functions

+The functions below use the `emit` effect.

  * `.` outputs a numeral string in the current base corresponding to the value popped from the data stack followed by a whitespace.